 - A substitute system will also need to be implemented to the customer’s satisfaction, allowing them to set their own preferences in terms of product unavailability and substitutions.

-In addition to a pricing and substitution system, it’s important to consider all aspects of the end user experience.
+In addition to a pricing and substitution system, it’s important to consider all aspects of the end-user experience.
 What else do you need to consider?
 What do you need to offer for a better online grocery shopping experience?
 What do customers expect?
 How will they add items to their cart?
 What does that look like?

 Online shopping cart options matter

 When shopping from clothing or technology stores, customers typically have on average between one and three products in their shopping cart.
-For online groceries, those same customers will typically have 15-25 products in their cart.
+For grocery solutions, those same customers will typically have 15-25 products in their cart.
 This is why not all e-commerce platforms support the grocery business.
 It’s important to keep in mind that you need to make sure your shopping cart can cope with a large number and variety of products.

 Grocery customers will also often place similar or even identical products in their cart each week––all from their standard list.
 Therefore, it is essential that customers are offered a simple “reorder” functionality that enables them to instantly add past items into their card such as which cuts of meat they want or what color bananas they like.
 This reduces the time a customer is required to shop, ultimately improving customer satisfaction.